 “Yes, you are.
 You’re a businessman, Christian.
-You have to know that this is all part of the lawsuit.
+You must know that this is all part of the lawsuit.
 I show that I have monetary damages, I can sue for punitive damages.
 That’s where I’m going to hit him.
 And I’m not destitute, Christian.
-I can pay my own bills.”
-I scold.
+I can pay my own bills,” I scold.
 He sighs.

 “AND as my girlfriend, I reserve the right to gift you money whenever I choose.”
 Oh, good grief, Grey!
 I should have known he was going to find a way to get around our deal.